PaulKinlan/paul.kinlan.me/content/2011-06-07-landing-my-first-webkit-patch-onpopstate-lock.markdown

 ---
+date: 2011-06-07
+published: true
 slug: landing-my-first-webkit-patch-onpopstate-lock
-date: 2011-06-07
+summary: I found and fixed a bug in WebKit!
+My LeviRoutes framework needed to simulate 'onpopstate' events for testing, but WebKit's `createEvent(\"PopStateEvent\")` was broken.
+After some digging in the WebKit source code, I found the problem in Document.cpp, added the missing PopStateEvent handling, created a test case, and submitted a patch.
+It got reviewed and accepted!
+Now my fix is part of WebKit, used by tons of people, and I can finally get back to LeviRoutes.
+tags:
+- webkit
+- opensource
+- patche
+- bug
+- javascript
+- html5
+- history api
+- testing
+- dom events
+- programming
 title: Landing my first WebKit patch.
 OnPopState Lock and Load.
-published: true

 ---
 <p>This is a story all about how my life got flipped turned upside down&hellip;..
 wait what?!?!
 I can't start a blog post with The Fresh Prince.</p>